OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Deploy Unit GachaBallInstances from their Bench to their Lineup.
 Rearrange Unit GachaBallInstances within the Lineup or between Lineup and Bench.
 Perform Temporary Merges of compatible Unit GachaBallInstances (or Item GachaBallInstances).
-Equip Item GachaBallInstances from their Battle Inventory onto Unit GachaBallInstances in the Lineup or Bench.
+Equip Item GachaBallInstances from their ItemInventory onto Unit GachaBallInstances in the Lineup or Bench.
 Use consumable Item GachaBallInstances.
 This phase ends when the player clicks an "End Turn" button.
 Combat Phase (COMBAT_PHASE):